 Measure and Middle - a journey through Germany during the COVID 19 pandemic

-German Chancellor Angela Merkel spoke out in favour of a „measure and middle“ approach to the new corona virus.
+German Chancellor Angela Merkel spoke out in favour of a „measure and middle“ approach to the coronavirus.
 At that time, 28 February 2020, with less than 50 confirmed infections in Germany, large parts of the population did not believe that the virus could harm this country, which has one of the best healthcare systems and the strongest market economy in Europe.
 Nevertheless, the virus spread rapidly.

-My work is a journey through a Germany that is almost shut down.
-My journey took me 9000km through the country where I took photographs on the frontlines and in the backyards of the Corona crisis to create a coherent, more comprehensive and personal document of the situation.
+My path took me 9000km through Germany during the first wave of COVID-19 in order to create a coherent and personal document of the situation.
 My photographic essay „Measure and Middle“ examines the state of German society – a nation that is often associated with bureaucracy, control and order – during an exceptional time of crisis.